HozielMaverick/HozielMaverick.github.io/AA1_Yankee.md

 ---

 ### 2. Battery Mass Allowance
-The mechanical team determined that replacing the piston engine and associated systems resulted in a new empty weight of **1150 lb**, not including batteries.
-With a maximum takeoff weight (MTOW) of **1500 lb**, and reserving 350 lb for passengers and baggage [2], the allowable battery mass is:
+The mechanical team determined that replacing the piston engine and associated systems resulted in a new empty weight of **798 lb**, not including batteries.
+With a maximum takeoff weight (MTOW) of **1500 lb**, and reserving 350 lb for passengers and baggage [2], the allowable battery mass is 160kg.

+MGM Compro advertises up to **400 Wh/kg** energy density [4], but a conservative **300 Wh/kg** was used to account for non-cell mass.
+This yields a pack energy of:

 $$
 E_{\text{pack}} = 160 \times 300 = 48\ \text{kWh}
 $$

-MGM Compro advertises up to **400 Wh/kg** energy density [4], but a conservative **300 Wh/kg** was used to account for non-cell mass.
-This yields a pack energy of:

 Only **80% usable energy** is available in aviation applications for safety, giving: